evaherbst/Blender_remeshing_guide/README.md

 ![alt text](https://github.com/evaherbst/Blender_remeshing_guide/blob/main/images%20for%20workflow/filled_hole_manually_knifetool.JPG)

+To create new faces, also check out Blender's F2 plug-in (which comes with Blender).

 *Sometimes the knife tool might not work well - I think this is when the faces are not planar, so first go to Mesh > Clean up > Make Planar Faces.
 ___